RadotJar/faraway-fastness/_notes/collaborative-worldbuilding.md

 DMs may use a threat pack provided by flatland games alongside this step or create their own, but I won't go into those details here.

 - The GM sets out a piece of paper as the shared map and draws the starting town in or close to the center.
 - Players take turns placing major locations on the map.
-Distances and directions refresh once each option from the given set has been used.
+Distance and direction options refresh once each option from the given set has been used.
     - The player selects a direction not yet used by another player (North, South, East or West).
     - The player selects a distance not yet used by another player (Near, Moderate, Far).
     - The player rolls 1d8 for location type.